 When the autumn and winter months of the year roll around, you may find that the longer evenings and dark mornings leave you feeling slightly gloomy.
 The severity of this reaction can vary, and that can lead to a diagnosis of seasonal affective disorder (SAD).
 Whether your symptoms are moderate or severe, SAD lamps can help manage them by providing you with a blast of light.

-Stephen Buckley, head of information at Mind, says, “If you have Sad, you might experience some of the signs and symptoms: lack of energy, finding it hard to concentrate, not wanting to see people, sleep problems, feeling sad, changes in appetite, being more prone to colds and infections, loss of interest in sex or physical contact, suicidal feelings or other signs of depression.
+Stephen Buckley, head of information at Mind, says: “If you have SAD, you might experience some of the signs and symptoms: lack of energy, finding it hard to concentrate, not wanting to see people, sleep problems, feeling sad, changes in appetite, being more prone to colds and infections, loss of interest in sex or physical contact or other signs of depression.
 But it’s different for different people, and can vary season to season.”

-Sad lamps are special bright lights, which you sit in front of.
+SAD lamps are special bright lights that you sit in front of.
 It’s thought the bright lights hit your retina and trigger the brain to stop making so much melatonin, which will help lift your mood.

-It’s often recommended to use a Sad lamp during the morning so that it doesn’t cause insomnia, but it’s also a case of trying different times of day and duration to find something that works for you.
+It’s often recommended to use a SAD lamp during the dark mornings, so it doesn’t cause insomnia, but it’s also a case of trying different times of day and durations to find what fits best for you.
 You need to use the light consistently, but the good news is that if light therapy is going to work for you it should work within the first week.

-When choosing a Sad lamp, think about how you might use it.
+When choosing a SAD lamp, think about how you might use it.
 If you’re sitting at a desk, you may want one that fits in a small space.
-Or perhaps if you’re using it at breakfast then you’ll have more space for something larger.
+Or perhaps if you’re using it in a lounge, you’ll have more space for something larger.

 How we tested